logabharathi/dataleft/README.md

 *Problem description*
 - Gathering news from multiple languages, as a bilingual person is a daunting task
-- Different sources to view and compare to understand into simple bulletins
+- Different sources to view and compare, though not all regions have good news coverage in English
-- Missing out the news from expat's current location or his/her native region
+- Missing out the news from the local region, as major global channels do not cover the local happenings

 *User wants/needs*
 - Gather data from news websites from two different languages and show bullets in English